Sunday, December 14, 2025

 γυναῖκά σου, τὸ γὰρ ἐν αὐτῇ γεννηθὲν ἐκ πνεύματός ἐστιν ἁγίου:

-Yet he having pondered these things behold an angel of the lord was manifest to him in a dream saying, “ Joseph son of David, may you not be afraid to companion Mary your wife/woman, for the one having been begotten in her is out of a Holy Spirit;
+Yet he having pondered these things behold an angel of the lord was manifest to him in a dream saying, “ Joseph son of David, may you not be afraid to companion Mary your wife, for the one having been begotten in her is out of a spirit of holiness;

 ἐνθυμηθέντος: APPart gms, ἐνθυμέομαι, 1) to bring to mind, revolve in mind, ponder 2) to think, to deliberate